 If you’re looking for a surefire way to keep your flock from getting the stuck-in-the-coop blues, build a grazing box for your chickens.

 And the best part?
-Building a grazing box for your chickens won’t cost you a ton of money!
+Building a grazing box for your chickens (using chicken wire or hardware cloth) won’t cost you a ton of money!

 You might already know your chickens need boredom busters so they don’t start fighting and picking at each other’s feathers.